dylan-chong/a-team-engr101-avc/README.md

 - Dylan
 	- Moved method stubs, that I planned with Andrew yesterday, into the test modules for others to implement.
     - Planned some basic outline code for tracking algorithm

-<h4>Review</h4>
-- Position of sensors have been planned
-- Motor code is still in progress (motors do work, buthave been disconnected)
-- We may not need a ball bearing - we will decide later if we need it (not crucial)
-- Modules have been planned
-- Method stubs have been added to test-module files
-- The camera works, but algorithm in progress
-- IR Sensor code is still in progress (need catch up)

 Extra Info